-Nothing looks, feels or functions like your natural teeth.
-Regular brushing and flossing along with six-month dental check-ups, can help you keep your teeth for a lifetime.
-Sometimes thought your teeth may have an infection or disease which needs additional care.
-When possible, talk with your boston dentist to consider treatments that can save your teeth instead of losing them.
+Nothing looks, feels, or functions like your natural teeth.
+Regular brushing and flossing along with six-month dental check-ups can help you keep your teeth for a lifetime.
+Sometimes though your teeth may have an infection or disease which needs additional care.
+When possible, talk with your Boston dentist to consider treatments that can save your teeth instead of losing them.

-Getting your tooth pulled because you think it’s easier or most cost-effective is not a always a good reason to lose a natural tooth.
-Missing teeth can cause other teeth to shift, affect your ability to properly chew and start to disfigure your smile.
-Tooth extraction often is more painful that the infection itself, and replacing an extracted tooth with an artificial one, such as a dental implant, requires additional appointments that can add up quickly.
+Getting your tooth pulled because you think it’s easier or most cost-effective is not always a good reason to lose a natural tooth.
+Missing teeth can cause other teeth to shift, affect your ability to properly chew, and start to disfigure your smile.
+Tooth extraction often is more painful than the infection itself, and replacing an extracted tooth with an artificial one, such as a dental implant, requires additional appointments that can add up quickly.

-Treatment includes removal of the infected pulp, and the area is carefully cleaned and disinfected by your Boston Dentist.
-Once complete a dental crown or filling will be placed on top for added protection.
+Treatment by your Boston dentist includes the removal of the infected pulp.
+The dentist cleans and disinfects the area carefully.
+Once complete, your dentist places a dental crown or filling on top for added protection.
 After a root canal, the tooth is still fully functional.

 Sometimes a root canal isn’t enough to save a tooth.
-When this happens and a tooth needs to be removed, and as mentioned above, dental implants are a great option.
+When this happens, and a tooth needs to be removed, dental implants are a great option.
 Dental implants are not only a popular way to replace missing teeth but they are effective as well.
 They are designed to blend in with your other teeth.
 Dental implants are an excellent long-term option for restoring your smile.

-The development and use of dental implants is one of the biggest advances in dentistry over the past 40 years.
-They are made of titanium and other materials that are compatible with the human body.
-Posts are surgically placed in the upper or lower jaw, where they function as a study anchor for a replacement teeth.
+The development and use of dental implants are one of the biggest advances in dentistry over the past 40 years.
+They are made of titanium and other materials compatible with the human body.
+Posts are surgically placed in the upper or lower jaw, where they function as a sturdy anchor for replacement teeth.

 If you are looking for an office that performs root canals in Boston or dental implants, then schedule an appointment with Dental Partners of Boston today.
 Our experienced dentists will work with you to develop your unique treatment plan to create your healthy, and beautiful smile!